apelade/railsh/README.md

 Change the hardcoded GEMFILE_BAK to point to a nice rails 3 Gemfile.
 For a couple commands you may have to sudo interactively.
-Use chmod +x railsh.sh to allow execution like: source ./railsh.sh
+Use chmod a+x railsh.sh to allow execution.